moment/momentjs.com/docs/moment/01-parsing/03-string-format.md

 you have the time printed with many fractional digits and want to consume the input.

-Note that the number of `S` characters provided is only relavent when parsing in strict mode.
+Note that the number of `S` characters provided is only relevant when parsing in strict mode.
 In standard mode, `S`, `SS`, `SSS`, `SSSS` are all equivalent, and interpreted as fractions of a second.
-For example, `.12` is always 120 millisconds, passing `SS` will not cause it to be interpreted as 12 milliseconds.
+For example, `.12` is always 120 milliseconds, passing `SS` will not cause it to be interpreted as 12 milliseconds.

 Locale aware date and time formats are also available using `LT LTS L LL LLL LLLL`.
 They were added in version **2.2.1**, except `LTS` which was added